MobilityDB/MobilityDB-TPCDS/README.md

 Time: 0.166 ms

 -- Run the benchmark for the OLAP queries only once as stated by the argument.
--- You can also run the queries several times by giving other values for the argument. tpcds_sf1=> SELECT tolap_queries(1);
+-- You can run the queries several times by giving other values for the argument. tpcds_sf1=> SELECT tolap_queries(1);
 NOTICE:  table "tolap_queries" does not exist, skipping
 INFO:  Query: Q1_MobDB, Run: 1, Total Duration: 00:21:14.718, Seconds: 1274.718, Number of Rows: 4421